SFDO-Tooling/CumulusCI/docs/cheat-sheet.md

 This flow builds a managed org with the latest release installed.
 Should be used with an org whose configuration is `release`

-### `regression_org`
+### `push_upgrade_org`

-This flow builds a managed org that starts with the latest release installed and is then upgraded to the latest beta to simulate a subscriber upgrade.
-Should be used with an org whose configuration is `release`
+This flow builds a managed org that starts with the latest release installed and available for all Profiles.
+It then upgrades the package dependencies and the package itself to their latest betas, installing upgrades for System Administrators only, and runs `config_qa` to set up the org for testing.
+This simulates a subscriber push upgrade for non-System Administrator users.

+Should be used with an org whose configuration is `release`.

 Your project may provide additional org-building flows.
 Consult the project's automation documentation for more details.